 Fee: $305 (Subscription cost for Photoshop and Lightroom is approximately $10/month, not included in course fee.)

-Note: Limited enrollment.
-You must bring a Mac or PC laptop to class, preloaded with Adobe Creative Cloud suite and with Lightroom and Photoshop installed.
+Participants must bring a Mac or PC laptop to class, preloaded with the Adobe Creative Cloud® suite and with Photoshop and Lightroom installed.
+The cost of a subscription to these programs is approximately $10/month and is not included in the course fee.
 Information on installing these programs is provided upon registration.